mmillmor/geo_home/README.md

 a username and password.
 Enter the ones you created from the app.
 This will create Gas and Electricity sensors, tracking the lifetime energy usage of your meters.

+## Upgrading

+If you are upgrading from version 1.2, the units of your cost sensors will have been £/kWh instead of GBP/kWh.
+You can go to https://my.home-assistant.io/redirect/developer_statistics to correct that